Azure-Samples/RAI-workshops/Demos/human-generated-content-text-moderation/README.md

 :::image type="content" source="images/contoso-outdoors-product-page.png" alt-text="A screenshot of the Contoso Outdoor Gear product page for the Contoso Tent.":::

 Contoso Outdoor Gear would like to apply content moderation to their customer review feature on their website.
+This demo uses the [Azure AI Content Safety client library for Python](https://pypi.org/project/azure-ai-contentsafety/), specifically the Text Analysis API.

 :::image type="content" source="images/contoso-outdoors-customer-feedback.png" alt-text="A screenshot of the customer review feature on the Contoso Outdoor Gear e-commerce site.":::